araomv/PWLP-GIF/README.md

 check demo1.m.

-Code is yet to be upadted.
+Code is yet to be updated.